No Man’s Land

-The term “clinically isolated syndrome” (CIS) refers to a person’s first episode of neurologic symptoms that lasts at least 24 hours and is caused by inflammation and demyelination in one or more sites in the central nervous system.
-But having CIS is not necessarily a prelude to developing multiple sclerosis.
-Our experts share the latest research on how they assess CIS, what they are learning from brain imaging, and the best therapies to address this condition.
+A diagnosis of clinically isolated syndrome (CIS) leaves some patients in limbo, wondering if it will progress to multiple sclerosis or not.
+The term refers to neurologic symptoms that last at least 24 hours and are caused by inflammation and demyelination in one or more areas in the central nervous system.
+Patients share what it’s like to live with this in-between diagnosis and experts explain the latest research on how they assess CIS, what they are learning from brain imaging, and the best therapies to address this condition.

 We talk to Vice President Walter Mondale about how the death of his wife from Lewy body dementia and his daughter from a brain tumor have spurred his support for aggressive brain research.
 As the recently named honorary chairman of the American Brain Foundation, he hopes to raise awareness and funds for better treatments and possible cures for brain disorders like Alzheimer’s and other forms of dementia.